 Scan response is best suited for information outside of the service data where Fast Pair needs to be included at.
 See the advertising section of the spec for specific information about Fast Pair's advertising requirements.

-If both the primary and scan response packets no longer have room for data, another option can be to rotate the advertisement data so that scanners can obtain it all over some length of time.
+If both the primary and scan response packets no longer have room for data, another option can be to rotate the advertisement data.
+However, the Fast Pair advertisements should still be advertised within the Advertising interval according to the discoverable mode and not discoverable mode.

 The rotation of these advertisements will be tested during the Fast Pair certification process.
-If a rotating scheme is used, be sure that advertisements can still be scanned for in a timely manner, otherwise certification may be delayed.
+If a rotating scheme is used, be sure to verify it with the Fast Pair Validator app, otherwise certification may be delayed.